Rod Kershaw ASM Scholarship

 - 2011: Glen Cuttance travelled to the UK to continue his studies in major incident response and management.

-- 2010: Chris Cotton travelled to the USA to gain information about latest treatments, procedures and research.
+- 2010: Chris Cotton visited the USA to gain information about latest treatments, procedures and research.
+Read Chris’s report of Pittsburg EMS and The Society for Academic Emergency Medicine Annual Conference in Arizona.

 - 2009: Jacinta Angley traveled to the USA to examine improved cardiac arrest outcomes in local emergency medical systems.